 Transcripts for secondary credit courses taken at an affiliate campus or an extension school of a secondary school, are issued by the sponsoring secondary school.

-C19-120 Standardized Achievement Testing Program
+C19-120 Standardized Achievement Tests [Revised 11/2016]

-Each school is to use the adopted standardized achievement tests provided by the local conference office of education.
+Each school is to use the NAD adopted standardized achievement tests.